Aeth-er/Aeth-er/README.md

 <br />

-Hello, my name is [Aether](https://aetherisme.xyz), and I'm a passionate self-taught full stack web developer and freelance software engineer from Pakistan.
+Hello, my name is [Aether](https://aetherisme.xyz), and I'm a passionate self-taught web developer and learning software engineer from Pakistan.
 My passion for software is inventing new ideas and bringing them to life through attractive user interfaces.
 I put a lot of thought into the user experience, architecture, and code quality of the products I create.

 I am also a discord server owner and moderator.
 I learned a lot from the different servers/communities and I love how working with new people.
 DM [Aether#9840](https://discord.gg/TDbGjjgcDA) for more information.